Thursday, 5 February 2026

 http://payhip.com/b/F8ZS

 You can also read Christian Wagner’s two critiques of Bessler’s wheel at my main web site.
+Plus copies of all the above books can be obtained from my web site at

 Books available from www.free-energy.co.uk